sai-dev/sai/README.md

 With SAI you can:

-- run SAI locally on your machine to play
+- run SAI locally on your machine to play with various boardsizes (9x9 is superhuman, 19x19 will be quite weak for many months)
 - participate in the collective contributing effort to help training SAI.

-After downloading SAI, you will be able to play with the superhuman SAI 9x9!
- This is a superhuman bot and can play with arbitrary komi – with 6 additional komi points a strong player may beat it.

-You will also be able to play with SAI 19x19, however on this board SAI will be quite weak for many months.
+Among the main differences between SAI and Leela Zero:

+- support for any komi
+- trained to support natively high handicap stones
+- hardcoded options to make play more reliable: ladder planes, etc.

+You can see a more detailed summary of the differences between SAI and Leela Zero [here](/docs/DIFFERENCES-SAI-LZ.md), or refer to [the papers](/README.md#what) for technical exhaustiveness.

 ## What you need